Last Updated on September 6, 2023 by Tim Wells

 For example, my Shield’s IP address was 192.168.1.88.

 When I type this in the address bar, I type \\192.168.1.88.

 If you don’t add the back slashes, it will try to pull up that address in your default web browser instead of the file explorer.

 Windows will ask you for your network credentials if everything goes according to plan.

 Enter the username and password you created in the previous step and click OK.

 After a few seconds, the right-hand side of the window will change to show your Shield TV’s file structure.

 You’ll see both Internal and External directories if you have an external hard drive, Micro-SD card, or USB flash drive attached.
 If not, you’ll only see Internal.

 Click on Internal to see all of the Shield’s subdirectories.

-This is also a great way to sideload APK files over to your Shield TV from your PC.
+This is also a great way to sideload APK files to your Shield TV from your PC.